AlexandreHiroyuki/MovingAveragePlus/README.md

 ## Documentation

-This library implements the moving average using a circular array.
+This library implements the moving average using a circular array to improve the performance.

 > _[Click here to see the full documentation](https://alexandrehiroyuki.github.io/MovingAverage_ArduinoLibrary/)_